JuliaLang/julia/doc/src/manual/control-flow.md

 Julia provides a [`Channel`](@ref) mechanism for solving this problem.
-A [`Channel`](@ref) is a waitable first-in first-out queue which can have multiple tasks reading and writing to it.
+A [`Channel`](@ref) is a waitable first-in first-out queue which can have multiple tasks reading from and writing to it.

 Let's define a producer task, which produces values via the [`put!`](@ref) call.
 To consume values, we need to schedule the producer to run in a new task.
 A special [`Channel`](@ref)